poseidon-framework/poseidon-framework.github.io/trident.md

         /...
 ```

-You can use this structure to select only the level of packages you're interested in, even individual ones, and you can make use of the fact that `-d` can be given multiple times.

-Being able to specify one or multiple repositories is often not enough, as you may have your own data to co-analyse with the main repository.
-This is easy to do, as you simply need to provide your own genotype data as yet another Poseidon package to be added to your `trident` command.
-For example, let's say you have genotype data in `EIGENSTRAT` format (`trident` supports `EIGENSTRAT` and `PLINK` as formats.):
+This structure then allows to select only the level of packages you are interested in, even individual ones. `-d` can be given multiple times, which is particularly useful as you may have your own data to co-analyse with external reference data.
+In this case you simply need to provide your own genotype data as yet another Poseidon package to be added to your `trident` command.
+For example, you may have genotype data in `EIGENSTRAT` format (`trident` supports `EIGENSTRAT` and `PLINK` as formats.):

 ```default
 ~/my_project/my_project.geno